NEWS AND INSIGHTS FROM FINTRX

 When executed properly, real estate investments typically allow for several tax-deferring benefits, making the industry an even more attractive one for family offices and individual investors.

-As a result of the pandemic, people are now on the move faster and farther than ever before.
-At the beginning of COVID, from March through May, many family offices improved their organizational structure while waiting to see what would happen.
-Now, family offices (for the most part) are looking to diversify their portfolio, be more aggressive and are willing to take on increased risk.
-With their willingness to take on more risk, family offices are purchasing properties knowing they will be giving up cash flow in the short term in order to profit over the long-term.
-Many family offices believe that after COVID is controlled, and with the right management team in place, the housing market will be profitable and able to generate the cash flow they are used to.
+Because of the pandemic, people are now on the move faster and farther than ever before.
+A majority of family offices are now looking to diversify their investment portfolios.
+With a willingness to take on increased risk, private firms are purchasing properties knowing they will give up cash flow in the short term in order to profit over the long term.
+With the right management team in place, the housing market will generate the cash flow they are used to.

 "Outside of work, the pandemic has caused the greatest relocation of any time in American history and this has its own real estate implications which we will not know for some time as it nets out,” says Ryan Freedman, a commercial property developer and co-founder of venture capital firm Alpaca which invests heavily in real estate ‘prop tech’ (property technology)." - Ryan Freedman, Commercial Property Developer & Co-Founder of VC Firm, Alpaca

-Over the last several years, family offices have been turning more toward real estate in their investment strategies, and since the pandemic has begun, this idea has only gained momentum; The numbers mirror the findings.
-According to the Real Deal, family offices’ share of investments in real estate has grown from 12 percent in 2015 to 20 percent in 2020.
+Over the last several years, family offices have been pivoting toward real estate in their investment strategies, and the numbers below mirror the findings.
+According to the Real Deal, family offices’ share of investments in real estate has grown from 12% in 2015 to 20% in 2020.

-Family offices, specifically single family offices, are more likely to allocate capital to industries for which they made their wealth.
-If you can target capital that can wrap their arms around your proposition and truly understand what you're doing, your hit rate will greatly rise.
+Family offices, specifically single-family offices, are more likely to allocate capital to industries for which they made their wealth.
+If you can target capital that can wrap their arms around your proposition and truly understand what you're doing, your hit rate will surely rise.

-All data derived from the FINTRX family office data and research platform.
+We derived all data from the FINTRX family office & RIA data platform.

 The world of real estate and real asset investments is full of uncertainties.
 To minimize the level of volatilities involved, family offices prioritize investments with intrinsic value and limited downside.
-On a national scale, however, COVID’s real estate shockwaves may prove structurally deeper and longer, but family offices have the resources and teams in place to analyze the different investment opportunities that arise.
-With the current climate trending toward real estate, more family offices will likely jump on board.
+On a national scale, however, COVID’s real estate shock waves may prove structurally deeper and longer, but family offices have the resources and teams in place to analyze the different investment opportunities that arise.

 "COVID-19 has rapidly accelerated the innovation and adoption of intelligent building and smart home technologies that were already taking hold in the real estate industry,” says Brendan Wallace.
 “But now thanks to the pandemic most real estate owners feel as if they’ve been thrust five years into the future.
 As a result, they now recognize that technology adoption isn’t just a ‘nice-to-have’.
 It’s a necessity.
 And in the longer-term if real estate owners don’t figure out a strategy to invest in and get access to the technologies that can be strategic to their businesses in a post-COVID world they will soon be, with certainty, on the wrong side of history." - Brendan Wallace, Co-Founder and CEO of Fifth Wall, one of the largest real estate and property tech venture capital firms in the US

-However long it takes for us to find our new normal again, we predict real estate will continue to be a main driver of returns for family offices looking to diversify.
-The other big real estate winner — property tech — will likely gain attraction as well.
+However long it takes for us to find our new normal again, we predict real estate will continue to be the main driver of returns for family offices looking to diversify.
+The other big real estate winner — property tech — is likely to gain attraction as well.

-Because family offices seek to make money over the long-term, they need a diverse investment strategy in order to do so.
+Because family offices seek to make money over the long term, they need a diverse investment strategy in order to do so.
 Real estate is a key aspect of that diversification as it offers a consistent, reliable source of cash flow, as well as long-term capital appreciation.
 With the current climate trending toward real estate, more family offices will likely jump on board in the coming years.
+Forbes Magazine reports: